 Even before the start of the 2021 season, all the talk centered around when – not if – Kalle Rovanperä would record his first career World Rally Championship victory.
-Now that moment has arrived courtesy of the Finn’s maiden triumph in Estonia, thus becoming the first driver of the new decade to take his first win.
+Now that moment has arrived courtesy of his maiden triumph in Estonia, and in doing so he became the first driver of the new decade to take his first win.

 First win: Rally Portugal 2010

-Before Ogier achieved his seven world titles and 52 WRC wins, he had been the ‘nearly’ man, especially on the big stage.
+Before Sébastien Ogier achieved his seven world titles and 53 WRC wins, he had been the ‘nearly’ man, especially on the big stage.
 A weird thought, isn’t it?

 When he and co-driver Julien Ingrassia claimed their maiden victory on Rally Portugal 11 years ago, it was as much a relief that they’d done it as it was a joyous occasion.
 After all, Ogier had come so close to taking his first win three weeks prior in New Zealand before throwing it all away just a few corners from the finish.

 Hitting the front on stage four of 18 and overhauling early leader Dani Sordo, Ogier held the lead until the end.
-Not even a late charge from Sébastien Loeb on the final day following a difficult first day could prevent Ogier from claiming a deserved seven-second victory.
+Not even a late charge from Loeb on the final day, following a difficult first day, could prevent Ogier from claiming a deserved seven-second victory.
 His first of many.

 First win: Rally Portugal 2012

 As David Evans wrote at the time, it was a “bonkers” rally from start to finish.
-But then again, by this point in the season (round four), the whole 2012 season seemed a bit bonkers as the FIA scrambled to find a replacement for its promoter with whom it had cut ties on the eve of the Monte Carlo season-opener in January.
+But then again, by this point in the season (round four), the whole 2012 season seemed a bit bonkers as the FIA scrambled to find a replacement for its promoter, with which it had cut ties on the eve of the Monte Carlo Rally season-opener in January.

 Perhaps it was just a sign of the times that Rally Portugal produced one of the most bizarre events of the 2010s.